 This is an example of a four raker system, when the rakers have a mid-brace.
 X bracing is shown, but V bracing may be used.
 Normally the X bracing should be installed between the end pair of rakers.
 X bracing should be no more than 40 feet on center.
 Place the first diagonal of each set directly against the raker.
-Place the second diagonal so that it nails to the horizontal braces just adjacent to where the horizontal nails to the rakers.
+Place adjacent to where the horizontal nails to the horizontal braces just adjacent to where the horizontal nails to the rakers.
 (No nails directly over other nails).